 4. There are lots of spaces to relax and a bar on site

-The Wordsworth Hotel and Spa is a huge property with so many rooms, nooks and crannies that you can get lost into.
+The Wordsworth Hotel and Spa is a huge property with so many rooms, nooks, and crannies that you can get lost in.

-They have three lounges (!), a conservatory and a cosy bar to relax in.
-Plus a roaring fire in the lobby to keep warm by with the evening chill.
+They have three lounges (!), a conservatory, and a cosy bar to relax in.
+Plus a roaring fire in the lobby to keep warm with the evening chill.

 I completely lost track of time on my visit but eventually ventured downstairs and loved the warmth of their bar snug.

-You can also have afternoon tea here, read a book from their library, plus there’s also board games and dice to distract yourself too!
+You can also have afternoon tea here, read a book from their library, plus there are also board games and dice to distract yourself too!

 5. The Wordsworth Hotel Signature restaurant has a delectable menu